Bonaeineza31/HomeBuddy/README.md

 ## Why HomeBuddy?

-Finding reliable accommodation can be stressful—especially for international students navigating a new country.
+Finding reliable accommodation can be stressful, especially for international students navigating a new country.
 HomeBuddy exists to:

 - Simplify the student housing search process.
 - Match students with roommates who share similar values, habits, and lifestyles.